fletchjp/CANCMDDC2/BRANCHES.md

 CANCMDDC_V2a Beta 9
 Ideas for using IO Abstraction library for task scheduling.

+CANCMDDC Version 4a Beta 1

+I have added the code to work as a CBUS module without buttons.

+This is a version for my old hardware.

 https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/

 The only other example working is CANTEXT2